dbca-wa/developer-guidance/README.md

 ## Software development environment

-OIM application developers are encouraged to undertake development locally in an environment that is as close as possible to the final deployed application environment in order to reduce the incidence of "works on my machine" problems.
+Software developers are encouraged to undertake development locally in an environment that is as close as possible to the final deployed application environment in order to reduce the incidence of "works on my machine" problems.

 ### Development tools